2.1 Creative thinking

 Imagination is the ability to think of something that doesn’t yet exist (Abraham, 2018).
 In this chapter, we’re mainly interested in two imaginative activities: mind-wandering and daydreaming.

 Mind-wandering refers to a state in which the mind drifts away from the task at hand and starts to engage in spontaneous, unrelated thoughts.
 It’s characterized by a lack of attention to the external environment or to a specific task, and it can happen unintentionally or spontaneously.
 Daydreaming is a type of mind-wandering, but it’s often considered to be more structured and fanciful.
-Daydreaming involves deliberate thoughts, fantasies, or imaginations about events that aren’t present.
-(Zedelius & Schooler, 2016)
+Daydreaming involves deliberate thoughts, fantasies or imaginations about events that aren’t happening (Zedelius & Schooler, 2016).

 When engaged in a creative task, it helps to know at what stage either of these two imaginative activities can be beneficial.

 Another important element is inspiration, which psychology researchers consider a state of mind that enables people to envision possibilities that they haven’t seen before.
-In the creative process, the inspired mind provides the motivation and curiosity to bring to fruition the envisioned possibility (Oleynick et al., 2014; Thrash et al., 2014; Kounios et al., 2008; Kounios et al., 2006; Thrash & Elliot, 2003).
+In the creative process, the inspired mind provides the motivation and curiosity to bring an envisioned possibility to fruition (Oleynick et al., 2014; Thrash et al., 2014; Kounios et al., 2008; Kounios et al., 2006; Thrash & Elliot, 2003).

-Getting into an inspired state of mind can take some time of being involved with a creative task and exploring it.
-There’s an element of luck or serendipity in getting into an inspired state of mind.
+Getting into an inspired state of mind can require being involved with a creative task and exploring it for some time.
+There’s also an element of luck or serendipity in getting into an inspired state of mind.

 Intuition can be defined as a sense of knowledge without explicit supporting evidence or arguments.
-It’s an unconscious process that’s vital during the creative process (Hardman, 2021).
+It’s an unconscious process that’s vital in creativity (Hardman, 2021).
 Intuition can sometimes make people realize that there’s something to be discovered, that there’s something not quite right and they need to change direction or that the solution is about to reveal itself.
-For French philosopher Henri Bergson, intuition is at the heart of the creative act.
-(Bergson, 2022)
+For French philosopher Henri Bergson, intuition is at the heart of the creative act (Bergson, 2022).

 The synergies between these types of thinking can result in incremental or radically creative ideas.